 - Check chain tension before first use and after 1 minute of operation.
 See CHAIN TENSION in the ASSEMBLY section. - Cut wood only.
-Do not cut metal, plastics, masonry, non-wood building materials, etc - Stop the saw if the chain strikes a foreign object.
+Do not cut metal, plastics, masonry, non-wood building materials, - Stop the saw if the chain strikes a foreign object.
 Inspect the saw and repair or replace parts as necessary. - Keep the chain out of dirt and sand.
-Even a small amount of dirt will quickly dull a chain and thus increase the possibility of kickback. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before cutting.
+Even a small amount of dirt will quickly dull a chain and thus increase the possibility of kickback. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before cutting. - Begin cutting with the saw frame against the log.

-- Begin cutting with the saw frame against the log - Keep the engine at full speed the entire - time you are cutting.
-Allow the chain to cut for you.
+- Keep the engine at full speed the entire time you are cutting. - Allow the chain to cut for you.
 Exert only light downward pressure.
-If you force the cut, damage to the bar, chain, or en- - gine can result.
-Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
-If you run the saw at full throttle without a cutting load, unnecessary wear can occur to the chain, bar, and engine. - To avoid losing control when cut is complete, do not put pressure on saw at end - · Stop the engine before setting the saw down after cutting
+If you force the cut, damage to the bar, chain, or engine can result. - Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
+If you run the saw at full throttle without a cutting load, unnecessary wear can occur to the chain, bar, and engine.
+It is recommended that the engine not be operated for longer than 30 seconds at full throttle.
+To avoid losing control when cut is com- - To avoid losing control when cut is complete, do not put pressure on saw at end of cut. - Stop the engine before setting the saw down after cutting.